ZanBezjak/ZanBezjak/README.md

 ## Hi there 👋

 🌱 I’m currently a student in Data Science & AI at Tomorrow University.
-🚀 Looking forward to learning and building future-orientied and purpose driven solutions.
+🚀 Motivated to learn and to build future-orientied and purpose-driven solutions.

 <!--
 **ZanBezjak/ZanBezjak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.